Most Iconic Game of Thrones Filming Locations You Can Visit

 Location: Gaztelugatxe, Basque Country, Spain

-Another Spanish location of on our list (and far from our last), the latest series of Game of Thrones saw Daenerys Targaryen finally land on Westeros through the gigantic stairs of Dragonstone.
+Another Spanish location of on our list (and far from our last), the Season 7 of Game of Thrones saw Daenerys Targaryen finally land on Westeros through the gigantic stairs of Dragonstone.
 Former home of Stannis Baratheon, Dragonstone is filmed at the iconic ancient monastery of Gaztelugatxe, off the coast of Biscay, Spain.
 Located just an hour’s drive away from Bilbao, the monastery is perfect for a picturesque day trip where you can climb up the winding stone steps.

 Location: Dubrovnik, Croatia

 Probably the most well-known of all Game of Thrones locations, Dubrovnik in Croatia has played the role of King’s Landing ever since series two.
 The Old Town in Dubrovnik is perfect for the capital of Westeros with its maze of stone cathedrals and terracotta-roofed houses.
+Thankfully, despite a deluge of Fire from Drogon, the city has now been fully rebuilt and looks as good as new!

 Location: Castillo de Almodóvar del Río, Córdoba, Spain